 - Prepare two-fold dilutions of patient/test serum to be tested e.g. from 1:4 to 1:1024.

 - Add a fixed amount of virus to every well of a 96-well plate, equivalent to 4 HA units (varies according to the virus), except for the serum control wells.

 - Allow the plate to stand at room temperature for 60 minutes (time varies according to specific requirements).

 - Add red blood cells (RBC) and incubate at 4°C for 30 minutes.

 - Read the wells.

 The highest dilution of serum (Ab) that prevents hemagglutination is called the HAI titer of the serum.
 A smooth or jagged shield of cells or an irregular button indicates agglutination.
-Observation of movement of the button of red cells when the plate is tilted may help to clarify the endpoint.
+Observation of the movement of the button of red cells when the plate is tilted may help to clarify the endpoint.

-This virus sample has an HAI titer of 1280, which means that the greatest dilution of antibody that still blocked hemagglutination from occurring was at 1280 dilution.
+This virus sample has an HAI titer of 1280, which means that the greatest dilution of antibodies that still blocked hemagglutination from occurring was at 1280 dilution.
 At this dilution, the antibodies were still capable of recognizing and binding to the antigens on the virus.